-7.1 Fire & fire suppression Negligible Includes water withdraw Removal of water from s streams in the DU to ass forest fires potentially a stages depending on the the forest fire season.
-So dependent on local terre history, but the impact is expecting multiple fires some or all of the ist in suppression of ffects all life history timing and severity of sope and severity are estrial habitat and fire is negligible as not in one location.
-7.2 Dams & water management/use Low Threat expected to affect alevin emergence and growth (mid-June to early July), and Juvenile growth in tributaries (zero to 2-3 years).
+Threat Level Level Comments Threat Description Thompson Chilcotin Thompson Chilcotin 7.1 Fire & fire suppression Neglig ;ible Includes water withdrawal for fire suppression.
+Removal of water from some or all of the streams in the DU to assist in suppression of forest fires potentially affects all life history stages depending on the timing and severity of the forest fire season.
+Scope and severity are dependent on local terrestrial habitat and fire history, but the impact is negligible as not expecting multiple fires in one location.
+7.2 Dams & water management/use Lov Threat expected to affect alevin emergence and growth (mid-June to early July), and Juvenile growth in tributaries (zero to 2-3 years).
 Affects all the Nicola and Coldwater and at least half of the Bonaparte and Deadman.
 Threat expected to affect alevin emergence and growth (mid-June to early July), and Juvenile growth in tributaries (zero to 2-3 years).
 Direct mortality from reduced water availability (due to withdrawal) is difficult to assess but felt to be less than 10%.
 Water management activities are an annual occurrence expected to proceed similarly or become more serious over the next 10 years.
 Issues include over allocation of stream flows to agriculture, industry and municipal requirements, unregulated and poorly monitored groundwater pumping, poor control of stream levels during spawning or incubation periods, and alteration of natural flow patterns by storage facilities.
 The Elkin, Chilco, and Chilcotin rivers are thought to be most affected but possibly also Little Chilcotin (needs verification).
 Any future run of the river hydro development would be included here.

-7.3 Other ecosystem modifications HIGH Includes reduced ocean productivity and competition from other salmonids resulting from ocean ranching in the high seas, and offshore predation on smolts and adults.
+Threat Level Comments Threat Description Thompson Chilcotin Thompson Chilcotin 7.3 Other ecosystem modifications HIG Includes reduced ocean productivity and competition from other salmonids resulting from ocean ranching in the high seas, and offshore predation on smolts and adults.
 In freshwater includes riprap of stream banks, sedimentation, and thermal problems due to loss of riparian vegetation and water extraction.
 Severity felt to be towards the higher end of the range.
 Includes reduced ocean productivity and competition from other salmonids resulting from ocean ranching in the high seas, and offshore predation on smolts and adults.
 In freshwater includes sedimentation and thermal problems due to loss of riparian vegetation from logging and water extraction.
 However, the lakes in the watershed buffer the temperature and sedimentation to some degree.
-8 Invasive & other problematic species & genes HIGH Threats from non-native and native plants, animals, pathogens/microbes, or genetic materials that have or are predicted to have harmful effects on biodiversity following their introduction, spread and/or increase in abundance.
-8.1 Invasive non- native/alien species/diseases Not Applicable Invasive species can affer newly hatched alevins, a tributaries, and even juve smolts.
-Depending on the substantial proportion of the beaffected, and mortalist species and its biological simply predation or food include habitat alteration substrate and could be sestablished invasive specimpact for the next 10 years.
-Invasives in the DU are in resident Rainbow Trout.
-Smolts may be affected the established species in the property of the stablished species in the stablished species in the stablished species in the property of the stablished species in the substablished species in the property of the stablished species in the substable species in the substablished species in the nd fry rearing in the eniles and migrating e species of invader a f the population could ty depends on the proclivities that may be a competition but could an and disturbance of the ignificant.
+8 Invasive & other problematic species & genes HIG ίΗ Threats from non-native and native plants, animals, pathogens/microbes, or genetic materials that have or are predicted to have harmful effects on biodiversity following their introduction, spread and/or increase in abundance.
+8.1 Invasive non- native/alien species/diseases newly hatched alevi tributaries, and ever smolts.
+Depending of substantial proporti be affected, and mo species and its biolo simply predation or include habitat alter substrate and could established invasive impact for the next Invasives in the DU a resident Rainbow Tr smolts may be affect simply predation or food and fry rearing in the reniles and migrating the species of invader a f the population could ty depends on the I proclivities that may be d competition but could n and disturbance of the significant.
 Once cies would have annual ears.
 Currently no mpacting Steelhead or However, migrating to limited degree by